gskinnerTeam/flutter-stateful-props/README.md

 With the preamble out of the way, lets look at some code!

-### Use Case 1: Disposing Controllers
+## Use Case 1: Disposing controllers, timers, streams etc
-One of the main sources of bugs in Flutter is an `AnimationController`, or `Timer`, that is not disposed properly.
+One of the main sources of runtime errors in Flutter is an `AnimationController`, or `Timer`, that is not disposed properly.
+Basically anything that needs to be synced to `unmount()` is error prone, because a developer can easily forget about it without any compiler warnings.

 With `StatefulProps` this is no longer something you have to think about:
 ```dart